 Benefits of Variable Rate Loans

-From the borrower’s perspective, a variable rate loan is beneficial because they are often subject to lower interest rates than fixed-rate loans.
-Most often, the interest rate tends to be lower at the beginning, and it may adjust in the course of the loan term.
-However, during periods of constantly fluctuating interest rates, a fixed-rate loan tends to be more attractive than a variable loan.
+Most often, the interest rate tends to be lower at the beginning, and it may adjust over the course of the loan term.
+During periods of constantly fluctuating interest rates, a fixed-rate loan tends to be more attractive than a variable loan.
 In such cases, fixed-rate loans come with an interest rate that remains unchanged during the duration of the loan.

 What is a Variable Rate Mortgage?

 A variable rate mortgage is a home loan where the interest rate is adjusted periodically to reflect changes in the benchmark interest rate.
-Mortgage lenders can offer a variable interest on the home loan for the entire term of the loan or offer an adjustable-rate mortgage that combines both fixed and variable interest rates.
+Mortgage lenders can offer a variable interest rate on the home loan for the entire term of the loan or an adjustable-rate mortgage that combines both fixed and variable interest rates.
 A variable rate mortgage is adjusted at a rate that is above the reference or benchmark rate.

 How a Variable Rate Mortgage is Structured